Taking a closer look in the Activity Trends graph, can shed light on how users learn overtime.

 In the above example we see there are 19 users in the course, 47% of them collaborated.
 If we scroll down to the users table and sort by “Collaboration”, we will see exactly how many users collaborated and who they are:

-Learning: not only the students that collaborate are the ones that are learning - they are simply the ones that are “heard”.
-Note all the students that have high Engagement but low Collaboration and the ones that have written many personal Notes - they also had meaningful interactions, they just might be shy.
+- Learning: not only the users that collaborate are the ones that are learning - they are simply the ones that are “heard”.
+Note all the users that have high Engagement but low Collaboration and the ones that have written many personal Notes - they also had meaningful interactions, they just might be shy.
 Diving into User View, can shed more light by looking at Completion metrics, especially at the ratio of Average Completion rate vs Total Completion.

-The Thumbs up column indicates how many Thumbs Up (= Instructor’s “likes”) each student received.
-This can be used as extra credit, or bonus points for the students.
+- The Thumbs up column indicates how many Thumbs Up (= Instructor’s “likes”) each learner received.
+This can be used as extra credit, or bonus points for the learners.

-The Replies column can also serve as an indicator to students who not only take an active part of the discussion, but are actually helping others (replying to other questions).
-This can also be used as extra credit, or bonus points for the students.
+- The Replies column can also serve as an indicator to learners who not only take an active part of the discussion, but are actually helping others (replying to other questions).
+This can also be used as extra credit, or bonus points for the learners.

 Once exported, you will receive a zip that contains the following CSV’s: